 MED: Talent demonstrating the use of the air splitter to pressure multiple source vials simultaneously.

-Assemble a panel of three-way solenoid valves (Figures 5B) controlled by tandem MOSFET switches (Figure 5C) wired to a DAQ card.
+For controlling direction of fluid flow using the computer, assemble a panel of three-way solenoid valves (Figures 5B) controlled by tandem MOSFET switches (Figure 5C) wired to a DAQ card.

 Shots: